DavidHickman/tnris.org/content/markdown/texas-gis-forum/2016/sponsors-and-exhibitors.md

 <a href="{{m.link('static/documents/2016-forum/2016-gis-forum-sponsor-rules-and-regulations.pdf')}}" class="btn btn-danger btn-lg"><i class="glyphicon glyphicon-chevron-file"></i> Download the Sponsor Rules &amp; Regulations</a>

+*****

 ## Platinum Sponsor/Exhibitor ($5,000 - limit 3)

 ### Includes:

-- Premium location of a 10x20 exhibit space (with carpet, electricity), 1 draped table, 2 chairs, trash receptacle and wireless internet access.
+Premium location of a 10x20 exhibit space (with carpet, electricity), 1 draped table, 2 chairs, trash receptacle and wireless internet access.
 Note: 10x10 booth space available upon request

 ### Promotions Include:

-- Optional **5-minute on-stage welcoming** or **opening statement** prior to keynote address.
+- **5-minute on-stage welcoming** or **opening statement** prior to keynote address (Optional).
 - **Verbal and visual recognition of sponsorship** during opening remarks and throughout the Forum
-- Up to **five (5) free registrations** for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
+- **Five (5) free registrations** for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
-- Option of a **1-hour uncontested presentation slot to demonstrate products** and services (2 available) or Exclusive Sponsorship of the Social Event.
+- **1-hour uncontested presentation slot to demonstrate products** and services (2 available) or **Exclusive Sponsorship of the Social Event**.
+The choice of one of these three options is on a first-come first-serve basis and is optional.
 - **Large Logo on Forum sponsorship banner** prominently displayed in the Exhibit Hall.
 - **Prominent placement of the corporate logo** on the front page of the TNRIS web site.
-- **Prominent placement of the corporate logo** (with Links to corporate website) on the front page of the FORUM website.
+- **Prominent placement of the corporate logo** (with Links to corporate website) on the front page of the Forum website.
 - **Promotional article** announcing your sponsorship on the front page of the Forum website.
 - **Logo featured prominently** on stage, general signage, and all promotional materials.
 - **Prominently placed Logo** printed on the Forum program given to all attendees.
-- Your corporate print **marketing materials added to the forum packet** for all attendees
+- **Your corporate print marketing materials added** to the forum packet for all attendees

+*****

 ## Gold Sponsor/Exhibitor ($3,500)

 ### Includes:

-- Highly desirable location of a 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle and wireless internet access.
+Highly desirable location of a 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle and wireless internet access.

 ### Promotions Include:

 - **Verbal and Visual recognition** of your sponsorship during opening remarks at the Forum.
-- Up to **Three (3) free registrations** for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
+- **Three (3) free registrations** for staff and guests to all forum functions including presentations, breaks, lunches, and social events.
 - **Large Logo on Forum sponsorship banner** prominently displayed in the Exhibit Hall.
 - **Placement of the corporate logo** (with links to corporate website) on the FORUM website.
-- Color **Logo printed on the Forum agenda program** given to all attendees.
+- **Logo printed on the Forum agenda program** given to all attendees.
-- Your corporate **marketing materials added to the forum packet** for all attendees.
+- **Your corporate marketing materials added** to the forum packet for all attendees.

+*****

 ## Silver Sponsor/Exhibitor ($2,500)
 ### Includes:

--  Desirable location 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle and wireless internet access.
+Desirable location 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle and wireless internet access.

 ### Promotions Include: